NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Mummy.md

 * * *

 You draw in the moisture from nearby creatures, draining them dry to heal your wounds.
-Creatures in a 30-foot cone take 6d8 void damage, with a basic Reflex save against your class DC.
-A creature that critically fails this saving throw is also [[Conditions/Drained 1|Drained 1]].
+Creatures in a @Template\[cone|distance:30\] take 6d8 void damage, with a basic Reflex save against your class DC.
+A creature that critically fails this saving throw is also [[Conditions/Drained|Drained 1]].
 As long as at least one creature was damaged by your Desiccating Inhalation, you regain HP equal to your level.

 At 14th level and every 2 levels thereafter, the damage increases by 1d8.